 When the tubes were free to slide the bar tightening operation was completed rapidly and without any further incidents.
-In order to assure that the lifting of the bottom part would be perfectly even, we installed No. 4 dial gauges at 0° 90° 180° and 270°.
+In order to assure that the lifting of the bottom part would be perfectly even, 4 nos. dial gauges at 0° 90° 180° and 270° were installed.